endorlabs/github-action/README.md

 The Endor Labs GitHub action may be used to integrate Endor Labs scanning or signing jobs into your CI pipelines.

-## Required Parameters and Pre-requisites
+## Required Parameters and Prerequisites

-The following pre-requisites are required for the Endor Labs GitHub action to successfully run:
+The following prerequisites are required for the Endor Labs GitHub action to successfully run:

 - The GitHub action must be able to authenticate to the Endor Labs API.
 It may authenticate through either:
   - A GitHub organization or repository name used for keyless authentication (Default)